jamescherti/stripspace.el/README.md

   - Saved file: Removes all trailing whitespace.
   - Currently edited file (buffer): Removes all trailing whitespace but **preserves the cursor's column position on the current line, including any spaces before the cursor**.
   This ensures a consistent editing experience and prevents unintended cursor movement when saving a buffer and removing trailing whitespace.
+- The `stripspace-clean-function` customization allows the user to specify a function for removing trailing whitespace from the current buffer.
+This function is called to eliminate any extraneous spaces or tabs at the end of lines.
+Alternative functions include `delete-trailing-whitespace` (default) or `whitespace-cleanup`.

 ## Installation